-Some observers have suggested that a separate international legal regime be negotiated to address the changing circumstances in the Arctic.
-They maintain that these changing circumstances were not envisioned at the time UNCLOS was negotiated.
-Other observers suggest that the Arctic region above a certain parallel be designated a wilderness area.
+Some observers over the years have occasionally suggested that a separate international legal regime be negotiated to address the changing circumstances in the Arctic.
+They argue that these changing circumstances were not envisioned at the time UNCLOS was negotiated.
+Other observers have occasionally suggested that the Arctic region above a certain parallel be designated a wilderness area.
 As precedent, they cite Article 4 of the Antarctic Treaty, under which any current claims to sovereign territory are frozen and